-With the support of ChildFund, child delegates from Vietnam, Laos and Cambodia took part in the 2019 Asian Children’s Summit in Bangkok in November.
+With the support of ChildFund and the Australian Government, child delegates from Vietnam, Laos and Cambodia took part in the 2019 Asian Children’s Summit in Bangkok in November.
 The summit focused on four main themes: violence against children; children’s rights and the environment; children’s rights in the digital environment; and children on the move.

 The delegates – Phanomphone and Phoukhao, both age 16, from Laos; Cuong, age 13, from Vietnam; and Sotheavy, age 15, from Cambodia (pictured below) – were chosen to represent children in their countries because of their leadership skills and passion to make a difference to children’s lives in their communities.

 The trip to Thailand was a unique opportunity for the children to learn from, and collaborate with, other children from different countries and cultures.
 It was also an opportunity for them to speak to leaders about the problems that are affecting children in their countries, and possible solutions to these issues.